hedronium/Jables/README.md

 }
 ```

-Yes, it is a list inside a list.
-You know you could want to make multiple composite unique constraints, but at least now you know there can only be one house "stark" in the "north" region.
+Yes, it is a list inside a list, for when you want multiple composite constraints.

 ## Foreign Key Constraints
 Got you covered!
 All fields accept the `foreign` property.
 You can set it to a string containing the name of the table and the name of the field of that table separated by a dot. (eg. `users.id`)